Rajssss/shakti-soc/fpga/boards/artya7-100t/c-class/README.md

 This repo contains the flow for porting an instance of the C-class on the [ARTY A7-100T](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/) board from digilent.

 ## Features Available
 Please see Soc.defines for the memory-map.
+Given below are the default configs that have been used.
 * __C-class Config__:
     1. RV64IMAC
     2. No Caches